Forensic psychiatrists treat people with mental health problems who are in prison, a secure hospital or the wider community.

 You’ll assess the risk of harm to others and the patient themselves.
 This is a huge responsibility and will require you to contribute to a treatment plan for the management of each patient.
 You’ll be part of a forensic mental health team and your job will be to ensure the appropriate and regular review of a patient’s assessment and strategy.

-Forensic psychiatrists also provide specialist advice to the courts, the probation service, the prison service and other psychiatric colleagues.
-They also prepare reports for mental health review tribunals, hospital managers’ hearings, other practitioners and criminal justice agencies.
+In this demanding and diverse role, you’ll provide specialist advice to the courts, the probation service, the prison service and other psychiatric colleagues.
+You’ll need to prepare reports for mental health review tribunals, hospital managers’ hearings, other practitioners and criminal justice agencies.

 - defendant’s fitness to plead and fitness to stand trial